Chart Color Schemes

 Infrastructure

-Sale has moderate levels of nearby infrastructure activity, ranking in the 44thth percentile nationally
+Sale has moderate levels of nearby infrastructure activity, ranking in the 45thth percentile nationally

-Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified eleven projects likely to affect this region.
-Notable initiatives include Sale College Facilities Improvement for toilet refurbishment and Year 7-12 facilities planning, Aqua Energy Leisure Centre Redevelopment, Port of Sale East Bank Redevelopment Study, and Swanlake Business Park.
-The following list details those expected to be most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified eleven projects that could affect this region.
+Notable projects include Sale College Facilities Improvement - Toilet Refurbishment & Years 7-12 Facilities Planning, Aqua Energy Leisure Centre Redevelopment, Swanlake Business Park, and Port of Sale East Bank Redevelopment Study.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.